super-vip/Static-Binaries/ngrok/README.md

-  help                           Help about any command http                           start an HTTP tunnel service                        run and control an ngrok service on a target operating system start                          start endpoints or tunnels by name from the configuration file tcp                            start a TCP tunnel tls                            start a TLS tunnel tunnel                         start a tunnel for use with a tunnel-group backend
+  help                           Help about any command http                           start an HTTP tunnel service                        run and control an ngrok service on a target operating system start                          start tunnels by name from the configuration file tcp                            start a TCP tunnel tls                            start a TLS tunnel tunnel                         start a tunnel for use with a tunnel-group backend